What Can You Do with a Pharmacy Degree?

 Clinical Pharmacy Careers

 There are several different clinical pharmacy career paths, from community (that’s your CVS pharmacist) to veterinary pharmacists, and everything in between.
-Here are some potential career paths you might consider on the clinical side:
+Many clinical pharmacy careers require pharmacists to complete one to two years of pharmacy residency.
+NEOMED offers a postgraduate year one (PGY1) Pharmacy Practice Residency Program which had an 86% match rate in 2023 to pharmacists looking to expand their clinical expertise.
+Check out some of these potential career paths you might consider on the clinical side:

 - Work with members of your local community